The band’s fifth album has a few memorable moments, but it’s not one of my favorites from the band.

 B3.
 Fool’s Overture (10:51)

-All songs written by Rick Davis and Roger Hodgson.
+All songs written by Rick Davies and Roger Hodgson.
 Orchestral arrangements by Michel Colombier and Supertramp.

 Bob C. Benberg (drums and percussion), Rick Davies (vocals and keyboards), John Anthony Helliwell (wind instruments and vocals), Roger Hodgson (vocals, keyboards and guitars), Dougie Thomson (bass) with Garey Mielke (Oberheim programming).
 Produced by Supertramp; recording engineered by Pete Henderson; concert sound engineered by Russel Pope; mix engineered by Geoff Emerick; remix engineered by Tom Anderson.